LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 #1 Go to your competitor’s profile and click on their connection list.

-#2 Once you click as above, you will be able to further filter your leads.
-This is when you can handpick them or copy-paste the link of your final search result to a LinkedIn automation tool, such as Skylead.
+#2 Once you click, you will be able to filter your leads further.
+You can then handpick them or copy-paste the link of your final search result to a LinkedIn automation tool, such as Skylead.

 Filter your competitor's network